 Claire joined the Senate with a pledge to Missouri's families to finally tackle the country's broken health care system - a system that was contributing to budget-busting deficits, leaving millions of Americans without access to care, and subjecting millions more to the abusive practices of big insurance companies.

 In the years since, Claire made good on that promise.
 She voted to expand the State Children's Health Insurance Program (SCHIP) to offer coverage to more Missouri kids.
-She helped to pass sweeping health care reform that is already working to protect families from insurance industry abuses, slow the growth of health care costs, and expand coverage to millions of Americans.
+She helped to pass sweeping health care reform that, while in need of improvements, is protecting families from insurance industry abuses, slowing the growth of health care costs, and has expanded coverage to millions of Americans.
 She has worked to increase transparency in medical pricing, believing that doing so can unleash the power of consumers to help control costs.

-And Claire has established herself as a leader in the fight to protect Medicare - opposing attempts to privatize the program and transform it into a voucher system, while using her oversight work to successfully target waste, fraud, and abuse that endanger the program's benefits to seniors.
+And Claire has established herself as a leader in the fight to protect Medicare - opposing attempts to transform it into a voucher system, while using her oversight work to successfully target waste, fraud, and abuse that endanger the program's benefits to seniors.